edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Applied_ChemicalTreatment.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01009024
-Comments: A process of applying a chemical, physical, or biological agent to an object.
+rdfs:comment | A process of applying a chemical, physical, or biological agent to an object. edi3:cefactBusinessProcess | In All Contexts

 Properties: